A terrific way to foster connection and safety, belonging, and mattering in your culture is for the CEO to have lunch with small groups of…

-Diversity is an essential component of every thriving workplace, especially when it comes to employee engagement.
-Workplace diversity encourages creativity and innovation, according to CEOs interviewed by Harvard Business Review, because every team member, from leadership to frontline employees and mobile workers, bring a variety of backgrounds, experiences, and perspectives to the discussion.
-Those unique viewpoints have an invaluable impact on your business and workforce, impacting every aspect of your company.
+Diversity is essential to create a thriving workplace, especially when it comes to employee engagement.
+Workplace diversity encourages creativity and innovation because every team member, from leadership to frontline employees and mobile workers, bring a variety of backgrounds, experiences, and perspectives to the table.
+Those unique viewpoints have a huge effect on your business and workforce, impacting every aspect of your company.

 If your company has multiple locations, consider allowing employees to visit other locations in another city, state, or country.
 Poll your workforce with an employee survey to find out where they like to spend free time or volunteer, and arrange both work-based activities and external employee engagement outings.
 This kind of exposure is a great way to let employees experience and participate in other environments and creates opportunities for your workforce to understand each other better.